dpwiese/flying-notes-vitepress/docs/src/cfi/tsa/airspace.md

 * [14 CFR &sect;91.155 - Basic VFR weather minimums](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91/subpart-B/subject-group-ECFR4d5279ba676bedc/section-91.155)
   * The exception noted in the figure below in G airspace within 1200 AGL:

     > Airplane, powered parachute, or weight-shift-control aircraft.
 If the visibility is less than 3 statute miles but not less than 1 statute mile during night hours and you are operating in an airport traffic pattern within 1⁄2 mile of the runway, you may operate an airplane, powered parachute, or weight-shift-control aircraft clear of clouds.

-  * *So does this mean if the visibility is more than 3 statute miles at night, you wouldn't not be allowed to operate clear of clouds while in the traffic pattern and within 1/2 mile?
-Seems so as written, but a bit not obvious as to why.*

 * [FAA Equip ADS-B](https://www.faa.gov/air_traffic/technology/equipadsb/)
 * [14 CFR &sect;91.225 - Automatic Dependent Surveillance-Broadcast (ADS-B) Out equipment and use](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91/subpart-C/section-91.225)